-The Southeast Asian Archaeology Newsblog (SEAArch) started out as a personal project in 2006 to learn about the archaeology of Southeast Asia by indexing news stories from the internet.
-It started just after I finished my undergraduate degree, and has followed me as I obtained my advanced degees and throughout the course of my career as an archaeologist working in Southeast Asia.
+Southeast Asian Archaeology (SEAArch) started out as a personal project in 2006 as an online news archive about the archaeology of Southeast Asia at a time of my life when I decided I was going to pursue archaeology as a career.
+It has followed me as I obtained my advanced degees and throughout the course of my career as an archaeologist working in Southeast Asia.

-Over the years it has grown into a valuable repository of information for researchers and enthusiasts worldwide, with a wide following.
-As of September 2020, I have indexed over 5,000 news stories; the website reaches an average of 5,000 readers every month, 7,600 followers on Instagram, 2,000 followers on Twitter and 8,400 followers on Facebook.
+Over the years it has grown into a repository of information for scholars, researchers and enthusiasts worldwide.
+As of November 2022, I have indexed over 7,000 news stories; the website reaches over 50,000 users every year, 7,600 followers on Instagram, 3,000 followers on Twitter and 9,000 followers on Facebook.